algolia/docsearch/docs/src/faq.md

 title: FAQ
 ---

-If you're not finding the answer to your question in the website, this page will help you.
+If you're not finding the answer to your question on this website, this page will help you.
 If you're still unsure, don't hesitate to send [your question to us][1] directly.